Blackbirding: Samoa

+The Americas

 Mexico and Guatemala

-In the late 1880s, a worldwide boom in coffee demand fuelled the expansion of coffee growing in many regions including the south-west of Mexico and in neighbouring Guatemala.
-This expansion resulted in local labour shortages for the European plantation owners and managers in these areas.
-William Forsyth, an Englishman with expert knowledge on tropical plantations, promoted a scheme of recruiting people from the Gilbert Islands to counteract the shortage of workers in Mexico and Guatemala.
-In 1890, Captain Luttrell of the vessel Helen W. Almy was chartered and sent out to the Pacific where he recruited 300 Gilbert Islanders.
-They were offloaded in Mexico and sent to work at a coffee plantation near Tapachula owned by an American named John Magee.
+In the late 1880s, a worldwide boom in coffee demand fuelled the expansion of coffee growing in southwest Mexico and neighbouring Guatemala, resulting in local labour shortages for the European plantation owners.
+William Forsyth, an Englishman with expert knowledge on tropical plantations, promoted a scheme of recruiting people from the Gilbert Islands to work in Mexico and Guatemala.
+Approximately 1,200 Gilbert Islanders were recruited in three shiploads for the Mexican and Guatemalan coffee plantations.
+Only 250 survived, most of these being returned to their homeland in two voyages in 1896 and 1908.
+This represented a mortality rate of 80%.

+In 1890, Captain Luttrell of the vessel Helen W. Almy recruited 300 Gilbert Islanders to work at a coffee plantation near Tapachula, owned by an American named John Magee.
 By 1894, despite supposedly having a three-year contract, none had been returned home and only 58 were still living.

-In 1891, the barque Tahiti under command of Captain Ferguson was assigned to bring another load of Gilbert Islanders to Tapachula.
-This ship acquired around 370 islanders including about 100 children.
-While bringing its human cargo to the Americas, Tahiti suffered storm damage and was forced to anchor in Drakes Bay north of San Francisco.
+In 1891, the barque Tahiti, under command of Captain Ferguson, was commissioned to bring 370 Gilbert Islanders to Tapachula, including about 100 children.
+While bringing its human cargo to the Americas, Tahiti suffered storm damage and was forced to anchor in Drakes Bay, north of San Francisco.
 Amid accusations of slavery and blackbirding, Ferguson transferred command of the ship to another officer and abandoned the islanders in what amounted to a floating prison.
 Repairs were delayed for months and in early 1892, Tahiti was found capsized with all but a few survivors drowned.

-Despite this tragedy another ship, Montserrat, was fitted out to contract more Gilbert Islanders, this time for coffee plantations in Guatemala.
-Ferguson was again employed, but this time as recruiter not as captain.
+Ferguson was again employed – this time as recruiter not as captain – aboard the Montserrat, bringing 470 Gilbert Islanders to work on coffee plantations in Guatemala.
 A journalist aboard Montserrat described the recruiting of islanders as clear slavery and even though Royal Navy officers had boarded the vessel for inspection, an understanding existed whereby the authorities intentionally refused to detain the crew of Montserrat.
-Montserrat sailed to Guatemala with around 470 islanders and once disembarked they were sold for $100 each and force marched 70 miles to the plantations in the highlands.
+The islanders were sold for $100 each and forcibly marched 70 miles to the plantations in the highlands.
 Overwork and disease killed around 200 of them.

-Approximately 1,200 Gilbert Islanders were recruited in three shiploads for the Mexican and Guatemalan coffee plantations.
-Only 250 survived, most of these being returned to their homeland in two voyages in 1896 and 1908.
-This represented a mortality rate of 80%.